firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt1.md

 ```
 {: mark_lines="5"}

 Refresh **/movies** in the live app.
-If all went well, there should be no error messages and if you view source on the page, you won't see any Ruby, but just the string that the method returned: `"/movies/new"`.
+If all went well, there should be no error messages and if you "view source" on the page, you won't see any Ruby, just the string that the method returned: `"/movies/new"`.
 Same as before!

-This is a pattern that should be repeating throughout the day.
+This is a pattern that should be repeated throughout the day.
 Use view source constantly to confirm that the handwritten HTML that we did before matches up with the HTML that these helper methods are producing for us.
 Then we know that we're using them correctly.

 Time for a **/git** commit after all that preparation!